-This class will trace the history of South Asia (the Indian subcontinent) from the decline of the Mughal Empire, through the rise and decline of the British Empire, and to the perod of independent nation-states.
-Important themes include the development of international trading networks, the effects of colonial ideology in the British context, and the lives of every-day people in South Asia during this period.
-We will explore the ways in which concepts of religion, gender, nationhood, and identity evolved and changed during this time.
+This class examines the history of the Indian subcontinent, one of the largest and most populous world regions, from the rise of the Mughal Empire to the advent and decline of the British Empire.
+Important themes include wealth and power in pre-colonial India, the impact of British colonialism, as well as nationalist movements and the rise of Gandhi.
+We will explore how the concepts of religion, gender, and identity evolved and changed during this time from multiple perspectives.
 Every year.

 121 Pre-Colombian and Colonial Latin America (4)

 This course examines Latin American history from the rise of the Aztecs and Incas in the 1200s, through Spanish and Portuguese conquest in the 1500s, to the region's struggles for independence in the early 1800s.
 Students will investigate how the connecting of the Old and New Worlds created new, hybrid societies and cultures in Latin America as large populations of Indians and Africans (imported for slave labor) struggled against and accommodated European colonizers.
 Every year.